 High Needs Program

-If a provider identifies a child or youth who requires a much higher level of care, they should discuss this with the family and contact the DHS caseworker or the Inclusive Child Care Program at 1-866-837-0250 (971-673-2286 in Portland) or send an email to
+If you identify a child or youth who requires a much higher level of care, discuss this with the family and contact the ODHS caseworker or Inclusive Partners at 866-837-0250.
+You can also email firstname.lastname@example.org.

-firstname.lastname@example.org.

-Once a referral is made, an individual assessment is done to determine if a supplemental payment is appropriate.
+Once a referral is made, an individual assessment is done to see if a supplemental payment is appropriate.